The moment you knew

 They mess with your mind so much that you cannot think straight.

-You have to get some perspective by hearing other people’s stories.
-YouTube is a good source of information, but you need to watch the main two or three people there; there is a lot of misinformation and confirmation bias going down on the tube.
+Hearing other people’s stories can give you some perspective.
+YouTube is a good source of information, but you need to watch the main two or three people there; there is a lot of misinformation.

 “There is no doubt he is toxic, and things will escalate.
 Don’t wait until he starts hitting you before you leave.”
 And chances are he is cheating on you, too.
 They all do.